optimalisatie/exec.js/README.md

 Code isolation is disabled by default.
 When enabled, the `allow-scripts` and `allow-same-origin` sandbox parameters are enabled by default.
 The CSP parameter `script-src: 'unsafe-eval'` is required to use the `runner.exec()` method.

+To enable `exec.js` with existing Content-Security-Policy configuration, add `'nonce-execjs'` to `script-src`.

 ### Notes on multi-threading

 After further testing, multithreading with much better performance than WebWorkers is possible, however, as it seems it can only be achieved by starting Google Chrome 55+ with the flag `--process-per-site`.